 When you’re off on an adventure to a new country there is no better way to have the freedom to explore than by having your own car.
-Having a car gives you access to the entire country so you can get off the beaten track and see parts you would struggle to reach via public transport, and it’s wand more convenient too.
+Having a car gives you access to the entire country so you can get off the beaten track and see parts you would struggle to reach via public transport, and it’s way more convenient too.

 But, driving in a new country is never the same as driving at home, and this is very much the case when driving in Greece.

-In this article, I’m going to give you all the rules and regulations about driving in Greece, plus an insight into how to drive in Greece so you can always have a safe journey without any surprises.
+I’m going to give you all the rules and regulations about driving in Greece, plus an insight into how to drive in Greece so you can always have a safe journey without any surprises.

 Most countries, including Greece, have similar driving regulations to each other but they probably differ a bit from your ones at home and it’s best to know them.